spatialnetworkslab/vue-gg/docs/marks/label.md

 ## Examples

-The graphic below shows the 10 most populous cities on the African continent according to [World Atlas](https://www.worldatlas.com/articles/15-biggest-cities-in-africa.html) and demonstrates how `vgg-label` can be used with GeoJSON Point objects.
-In the GeoJSON snippet below the graphic, each city coordinate is given the properties 'name', 'anchor' and 'fill', which are passed into the Label mark's `text`, `anchor-point` and `fill` properties in the Vue snippet.
+The graphic below shows the 10 most populous cities on the African continent according to [World Atlas](https://www.worldatlas.com/articles/15-biggest-cities-in-africa.html) and demonstrates how `vgg-label` can be used to annotate cities on a map.

 <MarkLabelGeo />

-Here's a single point from the GeoJSON corresponding to one city
+First, we need geodata supplied as a json indicating the geographical coordinates of each city and their attributes.
+Here is a single data point describing the city of Lagos.

 ```json
 {
   "type": "FeatureCollection",